evilsoft/crocks/docs/src/pages/docs/monoids/Endo.md

 Endo :: (a -> a) -> Endo a
 ```

-`Endo` is constructed by passing the constructor an Endomorphism, or a
+`Endo` is constructed by passing the constructor an Endomorphism, which is a
-JavaScript function in which the domain/codomain (src/target) are of the same
+function in which the domain/codomain (src/target) are of the same
 type.
 For example a function that is `String -> String`.

 There is no type checking on the provided function, so some discipline on the
-part of the user is required to make sure the proper type is being used on all.
+part of the user is required to make sure the proper type is being used on in
-Part of discipline this can be mitigated by using an Endomorphism of the type
+all cases.
+This can be partly mitigated by using an Endomorphism of the
-`Maybe a`.
-Then the supplied functions could do type checking and return
+type `Maybe a`.
+Then the supplied functions could do type checking and
-`Nothing` if the types do not match up.
+return `Nothing` if the types do not match up.

 ```javascript
 import Endo from 'crocks/Endo'